denoland/deno-astro-adapter/README.md

 pnpm i
 ```

-The Deno Astro Adapter is currently built and tested with Deno 1.x.
+The Deno Astro Adapter is currently built and tested with Deno 2.x.
 To test your
-changes make sure you have Deno 1.46.3 installed
+changes make sure you have Deno 2.x installed
-(`eno upgrade --version 1.46.3`) and run the following command:

 ```sh
 pnpm run test